bharurn/mimicpy/README.md

 Please enter selection below.
 For more information type 'help'
 > add resname is ACT
 > q
-Using default values for maxstep and timestep.
+Using default values for maxstep and timestep
 Wrote Gromacs index file to index.ndx
 Wrote new CPMD input script to cpmd.inp